 I do not have puppies very often and breed only for myself to continue the family of Collies I believe will improve the future of the breed.
 Collies that may not meet all of my criteria are placed with the best family matches possible for loving and permanent homes.
 I would love to place Collies with all the qualified families that contact me but raising puppies is a lot of work when done conscientiously.

-After nearly 30 years with this wonderful breed I don't see a life without at least one Collie by my side.
+After over 30 years with this wonderful breed I don't see a life without at least one Collie by my side.